Acceptable Use Policy

-Violations of the Doane College acceptable use policy are subject to action by the college.
+Violations of the Doane University acceptable use policy are subject to action by the institution.
 Violations will be referred to the Vice President for Information Technology, who will report issues and problems for review by the appropriate Administrator or the Dean of Student Leadership and the Academic Dean, and will be referred to the appropriate administrative or judicial proceedings.
 Violators may be billed or fined for unethical or illegal use of information technology.
 They may also be subject to dismissal, suspension, loss of network and computing privileges, and/or legally prosecuted.

 Students found in possession of illegal copies of software (either copies they have made or acquired by other means, or copies of software designated for use in class sessions or through the library that have not been issued to a student) will be subject to disciplinary action.

 SOFTWARE AND HARDWARE MAINTENANCE

 All users are expected to abide by the end user licensing agreements for all other software that is either purchased through the Doane University Bookstore or installed on Doane University computers.

 All food, drink, and tobacco products are strictly prohibited from entering the computer labs.
 Students who do not comply with this regulation run the risk of exclusion from the labs for the remainder of the semester in which the violation occurred.

 CONNECTING A COMPUTER TO THE NETWORK